 Nina’s guide for buying blue diamonds

-Formed far deeper in the earth’s core (sometimes up to four times deeper than other diamonds), blue diamonds are only found in a few mines - those that were positioned above the oceanic crust when the material ascended to the earth’s surface millions of years ago.
+Formed far deeper in the earth’s core than other diamonds (sometimes up to four times deeper), blue diamonds are only found in mines that were positioned above the oceanic crust when the material ascended to the earth’s surface millions of years ago.

 The colour of blue diamonds is caused by the chemical element boron being present during the natural creation process.
 Occasionally, there are also trace amounts of hydrogen which can also be detected.

 The interaction between the diamond’s pure carbon crystal structure and the boron molecules causes it to simultaneously reflect blue light while also absorbing the yellow.
 The colour of blue diamonds ranges between the completely covetous shades of ocean blue, through to the mesmerizing hues of softer skies, depending on the amount of boron in the lattice.

 The Argyle mine is one of only a handful of locations on the planet that produces blue diamonds, and the yields are sporadic at best.
 In fact, during the 30 years of the Argyle Pink Diamond Mine Tender, only 42 diamonds have have ever received a GIA grading report which specifically states it is either a blue or a violet coloured diamond.

 Smaller stones are more often produced by Western Australia's Argyle Mine, and a great selection of these are frequently available here at Nina's or can be sourced by our diamond specialists.

 The closing down of the Argyle mine some time in 2020 is only going to limit the production of these precious blue coloured diamonds even more.

 What to look for when buying blue diamonds